 Sites may be reserved in advance for certain campgrounds.
-For reservations call 1-877-444-6777 or visit www.recreation.gov Reservations are required for group campsites.
-All campgrounds (except group campsites) have designated first-come, first-served campsited.
+For reservations call 1-877-444-6777 or visit www.recreation.gov.
+Reservations are required for group campsites.
+All campgrounds (except group campsites) have designated first-come, first-served campsites.
 You cannot reserve these sites, but they can fill up.
 You may not hold a site for someone who has not arrived.

 Wilderness Camping Permit

 A free wilderness camping permit is required for all backcountry camping in Lassen's wilderness.
-Permits can also be obtained in person at the Kohm Yah-mah-nee Visitor Center or Loomis Museum.
+Permits are available via self-registration stations.
 There are no quotas.

 Stock Use Permit

 Visitors bringing horses and other pack animals into the park need a free stock day use permit.
-Stock day use permits are available at the Kohm Yah-mah-nee Visitor Center and Loomis Museum.
+Stock day use permits are available at the Kohm Yah-mah-nee Visitor Center and Loomis Plaza.